elibroftw/blog.elijahlopez.ca/content/posts/failed-to-connect-to-localhost.md

 tags:
   - mobile
   - android
+summary: "This post provides a solution for the 'Failed to connect to localhost/127.0.0.1' issue when trying to consume a locally running API from a mobile device.
+The fix involves using the local IPv4 address of the machine running the API instead of 'localhost' or '127.0.0.1'.
+It includes instructions for finding the IPv4 address on Windows and Linux and demonstrates how to update the base URL in a C# application."
 ---

 I wanted to consume a localhost API I had running on localhost/127.0.0.1:7065.
 So to fix this issue, instead